DhanyasriDivi26/dedupication/README.md

 # Output data
-Two files will be generated one is output.txt which has deduplicated values and other os Removed files.txt which has duplicated values.
+Two files will be generated one is output.txt which has deduplicated values and other is Removed files.txt which has duplicated values.

-On the cmd iteslef we can see the required output which is deduplicated set values.
+On the cmd iteslef we can see the required output which is deduplicated set values and removed values through deduplication logic.

 # Steps to run: